oslabs-beta/Svault/README.md

 <br>

 ## Roadmap
 Svault is an amazing project with many areas for iteration.
-Here are some of ideas to add and improve our features:
+Here are some of the ideas to add and improve our features:
 - Implement long term storage for OAuth users in the database
 - Add more OAuth providers!
 (Facebook, Reddit, Twitter...)
 - Change session cache to Redis rather than in-memory store
 - Create a My Profile page that displays after a user has been authenticated
 - Add additional DB adapters- MySQL, MongoDB, etc.
-- Add authorization and roles to different users
+- Add access authorization and roles to different users
 - Complete frontend sessions logic in browser
 - Create testing suites
+- Add UI components for login, making it a one-stop-shop
 - Refactor the TypeScript code and define correct typings/interfaces